-Adult Crane Flies do not cause harm to lawns or sting, but it is the larvae that damages lawns.
-European Crane Fly larvae are 1 inch long worm-like brownish maggots that eat grass roots, creating brown-yellow patches in lawns during the dry, summer season.
+Crane fly adults do not cause harm to lawns or sting, but it is the larvae that damages lawns.
+European Crane Fly larvae are 1-inch long worm-like brownish maggots that eat grass roots, creating brown-yellow patches in lawns during the dry, summer season.

 European Crane Flies are predominantly found in the Pacific Northwest and New England.